-[See Figure 9 - Focus Area Framework Map]
+[See Figure 9: Focus Areas Framework Map]

+Focus areas are defined as target areas of opportunity suitable for improvements and investment.
 Focus areas and corridors within the Eastside Area were identified by the Planning Team and the community as areas that have a combination of unique qualities or community assets and the potential to serve as pedestrian-oriented mixed-use centers.
 While each area is unique, they all present opportunities to fulfill the SA Tomorrow goal of creating compact, walkable places where San Antonio residents can live, work, and play.
-Four corridors were identified as priorities for focused investment that improve pedestrian-oriented, mixed-use places: Houston Street, Commerce Street, Hackberry Street, and New Braunfels Avenue.
+Four corridors were identified as priorities for focused investment that improve pedestrian-oriented, mixed-use places: Houston Street, Commerce Street, New Braunfels Avenue, and Hackberry Street.

-Each of the corridor Focus Areas are a collection of unique places that vary in character over the long distances they cover within the Eastside Area.
-For example, each one includes street segments lined with primarily single-family homes arranged as they were decades ago, and each has small areas that, at least historically, were commercial centers serving surrounding neighborhoods.
-Each of the four corridor focus areas shares some characteristics of opportunity, including:
+Each of the corridor focus areas are a collection of unique places that vary in character over the long distances they cover within the Eastside Area.
+For example, each one includes street segments primarily lined with single-family homes arranged as they were decades ago, and each has small areas that were historically commercial centers serving surrounding neighborhoods.
+Each of the four corridor focus areas share some characteristics of opportunity, including:

-- Concentrations of commercial and civic activities; - Historic and unique buildings and public spaces that contribute to distinct place identity; - Buildings that are or could be retrofitted to be pedestrian-oriented, with small setbacks, and doors and windows facing the street; - Affordable transportation options in the form of public transit; and - Vacant and underutilized land and buildings that can accommodate more people living working, shopping, and gathering.
+- Concentrations of commercial and civic activities; - Historic and unique buildings and public spaces that contribute to distinct place identity; - Buildings that are or could be retrofitted to be pedestrian-oriented, with small setbacks and doors and windows facing the street; - Affordable transportation options in the form of public transit; and - Vacant and underutilized land and buildings that can accommodate more people living, working, shopping, and gathering.

-Because the four corridor Focus Areas cover long distances and a variety of situations, this plan provides more detailed recommendations and illustrations for smaller locations within each one that have unique qualities and more potential to serve as great places for more Eastside Area residents, to fulfill the SA Tomorrow goal of creating compact walkable places where San Antonio residents can live, work, and play.
+The four corridor Focus Areas cover long distances and a variety of situations.
+As such, this plan provides more detailed recommendations and illustrations for smaller locations within each one that have unique qualities and more potential to serve as great places for more Eastside Area residents.